LaBoulangerie/LaBoulangerieAPI/README.md

 # 🛰️ LaBoulangerie API

 Web API for La Boulangerie Minecraft Server.
-Access public data from Bukkit, Towny, LaBoulangerieMMO and other with ease.
+Access public data from Bukkit, Lands, LaBoulangerieMMO and other with ease.

 ## 📙 Docs